Woolwich Dockyard: Gradual military withdrawal

 In 1926 the western part of the site was sold to the Royal Arsenal Co-operative Society; the Co-Op still occupies a number of buildings on the site.
 The older, eastern portion of the site remained in Ministry of Defence hands, used for storage, workshops and offices, until the closure of the Royal Arsenal in the 1960s.
 (The Royal Electrical and Mechanical Engineers, one of the last military units on site, moved out in 1966, taking with them the muster-bell and mast that had stood inside the main gate; it was re-erected at their depot at Arborfield, where it was rung for church services; in 2016 it was scheduled to move with the corps to their new headquarters at MoD Lyneham.)

+Redevelopment

 Thereafter the older part of the dockyard was turned into a housing estate by Greenwich London Borough Council in the early 1970s.
-In the 1980s and 90s the Thames Path was extended to the area.
+In the 1980s and 1990s the Thames Path was extended to the area (along the riverside between Warspite Road and the Woolwich Ferry carpark; it is also part of the NCN1 and C14 cycle routes).
+Various housing projects have encroached on the historic character of the area.
 Two towers with luxury apartments were built at Mast Quay around 2005, with even taller towers being projected in 2015.

-The various housing projects have encroached on the historic character of the area.
+The second phase of Mast Quay, east of phase 1 (and adjacent to the Woolwich Ferry carpark), was completed in late 2022 and comprised towers of 23, 11, nine and six storeys, but differed markedly from what had originally been proposed.
+The developer, Comer Homes Group, proposed revisions to the design in December 2022 when construction was nearly finished.
+However, the build-to-rent development had "26 main deviations to the original planning permission" granted in 2012, and in September 2023, Greenwich Council ordered Comer Homes to demolish the blocks.
+Comer appealed against the enforcement notice.
+A planning inquiry was opened in July 2024.
+In January 2025, the Planning Inspectorate upheld 11 out of the council's 26 objections.
+The demolition order was conditionally revoked, with Comer Homes given three years to fix issues at the development and ordered to pay £4.4m towards affordable housing, and £2.3m in community infrastructure levy payments.
+The firm was ordered to replace "visually intrusive" orange cladding, provide promised accessibility features, undertake fire safety work and make public realm improvements at the base of the buildings.
+Comer Homes accepted the original scheme had not been lawfully implemented and that the existing buildings did not have planning permission; revised planning permission was issued.
+The demolition order was upheld as an 'ultimate sanction' if the conditions are not met.